 - Ms Caroline Cottee

 Chemistry is an exciting and challenging subject that is so important in helping us understand and improve the world around us.

-At the College, two of the three laboratories have very recently been upgraded to reflect the changing needs of the students and the new courses and the third was upgraded in the summer of 2012.
+At the College, two of the three laboratories have very recently been upgraded to reflect the changing needs of the pupils and the new courses and the third was upgraded in the summer of 2012.

-The staff are proud of the atmosphere they engender in the department by their knowledge of, and their enthusiasm for, their subject, their considerate and friendly approach and by a liberal use of humour in their work.
+The staff are proud of the atmosphere they engender in the Department by their knowledge of, and their enthusiasm for, their subject, their considerate and friendly approach and by a liberal use of humour in their work.

 The Chemistry Department prides itself on its teaching, the results it achieves and the encouragement it gives to pupils to develop their scientific interests and use them in their future careers.